kaopcy/POT-2.0/README.md

 > - Have instruction after login
 > - Don't have practice mode just start after instruction

+this is version 2 we cae to see what happen next !!!

 ## Project setup
 ```
 npm install